-We have closed the sale of our DenseLight subsidiary and received \$21 million of the \$26 million due on the sale.
-The remaining tranche of \$5 million is scheduled to be paid on or before May 31, 2020.
+We have closed the sale of our DenseLight subsidiary.
 If for any reason the holders or our convertible debentures decide to redeem rather than convert their debentures at the time we receive the final payment and provide notice to holders that they are entitled to redeem, we could experience a significant outflow of cash that could interrupt our operating plans, delay new product introduction and cause significant harm to the Company.

-We have planned our operation based on receiving the full consideration for the sale of DenseLight, we have decided not to declare the sale "completed" until we receive the final payment.
-Given the environment that COVID-19 has produced and the likely losses that have been incurred by the holders of our convertible debentures in other investments, we are concerned that once those holders are entitled to redeem that substantial numbers of them may do so, resulting in a significant outflow of cash during a critical period of time for the Company.
+The sale of DenseLight has been completed and holders of our convertible debentures have been advised that they are now entitled to redeem their convertible debentures for cash.
+While we encourage all convertible debenture holders to convert their convertible debentures (which are all in the money) into units consisting of common shares and warrants, we recognize that some convertible debenture holders may not choose to do so.
+Given the environment that COVID-19 has produced and the likely losses that have been incurred by the holders of our convertible debentures in other investments, we are concerned that substantial numbers of them may do so, resulting in a significant outflow of cash during a critical period of time for the Company.
 While we intend to contact all the convertible debentures holders to explain the burden that redemptions would place on the Company, we cannot guarantee that our appeals for restraint in redemptions would be successful.

 The outstanding amount owed in connection with the convertible debentures is \$3,429,105.
-If we do not receive the final payment from the Buyer, and if all or a majority of the purchasers of the convertible debentures request redemption, the Company may have to divert its limited cash to these repayments rather than into its operations.
+If all or a majority of the purchasers of the convertible debentures request redemption, the Company may have to divert its limited cash to these repayments rather than into its operations.